mecid/mecid.github.io/_posts/2022-08-02-content-transition-in-swiftui.md

 }
 ```

 Today we learned about new content transitions in SwiftUI.
 Not so many views currently support them, but their count can change in the future.
-Feel free to support it in your views by adopting the new APIs we covered today.
+Try to support it in your views by adopting the new APIs we covered today.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!